kirillg/Demo-EventBuddy/Demo.md

 <a name="knownissues"/>
 ### Known Issues ###

-In Segment 4, when trying to send a push notification using the Windows Phone 8 application, the client might not receive the notification.
+1. In Segment 5, when trying to send a push notification using the Windows Phone 8 application, the client might not receive the notification.
 This is likely caused by (the user) not having registered the application in the Windows Store as part of the demo setup.

 	If you review your Mobile Services logs you might find the following error:

 	_Error in script '/table/Rating.insert.js'.
 Error: The cloud service is not authorized to send a notification to this URI even though they are authenticated._

 	Follow the steps in  the section [Setup for the cloud environment](#SetupCloudEnvironment) to register your application with the Windows Store to resolve the issue.

+1. If you try to upload a file to SkyDrive and you receive a message saying that there was an error while logging in to Skydrive, it is likely caused by (the user) not having registered the application in the Windows Store as part of the demo setup.

+	Follow the steps in  the section [Setup for the cloud environment](#SetupCloudEnvironment) to register your application with the Windows Store to resolve the issue.

+3. When uploading a file with the Windows 8 application, the link returned by the Skydrive API to download it **expires in 1 hour**.
+After that time, you won't be able to download the file with your Windows Phone client.

 <a name="Demo" />
 ## Demo ##